rm511130/Tanzu-Workshop-TKGI/README.md

 **Let's recap:**
+- The `Nginx Ingress Controller` is an effective way of decreasing the number of `Load Balancers` required to expose services.
 - If you scope your App, Pod(s), Deployment, Replicaset and Service to a given namespace, it's easy to delete all the obejcts by just deleting the namespace.

-Congratulations, you have deployed a GO App, Java/Spring Boot App and a .NET Core App to a K8s cluster, and completed LAB-4.
+Congratulations, you have deployed a GO App, Java/Spring Boot App and a .NET Core App to a K8s cluster, and completed LAB-5.

 Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.